 As of now, there are at least 23 scholarships to give, but they are recruiting and likely aiming to offer and sign a full slate of 25 recruits.
 To date, UCLA has 14 commitments, five on offense and nine on defense.
 There are some positions where they're most likely done recruiting at (receiver, the secondary) and others where they are still trying to fill significant spots (offensive line).

-In this review, we'll try to lay out exactly which players have been offered scholarships, who could be offered, and what are UCLA's priorities at each position.
+In this review, we'll try to lay out exactly which players have been offered, who could be offered, and what are UCLA's priorities at each position.

-This isn't going to be a comprehensive list of every prospect UCLA has shown interest, but a list that concentrates on those players UCLA has offered and those that could possibly receive an offer.
+This isn't going to be a comprehensive list of everyone UCLA has shown interest in, but a list that concentrates on those players UCLA has offered and those that could possibly receive an offer.

 Other Defensive Tackles Of Note:

 A year after signing two defensive ends from Verbum Dei in Los Angeles, Justin Edison and Akeem Ayers (who will start out at linebacker), and two years after signing four of them, the Bruins have continued to stockpile at the position.
 With Holmes and Jones, though, the Bruins have commitments from two of the three best ends in the state, and both are National 100 members.
 They will watch a few more defensive ends, especially if one can become a tackle down the line, but they may also be content to call it a day with ends, especially if Jones continues to show his verbal is solid.